TritonDataCenter/linux-live/docs/4-zfs.md

 important.

-This is likely to be a significant amount of work, potentially adding a new namespace for zfs.
+This is likely to be a significant amount of work, potentially adding a new namespace for ZFS.

 ### ZFS security

-We need to be sure that container users are not able to muck with zfs or see datasets not mounted in the container or delegated to it.
+We need to be sure that container users are not able to muck with ZFS or see datasets not mounted in the container or delegated to it.
 It may be that we just need to be sure that `/dev/zfs` does not appear in containers and that containers are not able to create new device nodes.